-Does my landlord have to bring me to court in order to evict me?
+Does my landlord have to take me to court in order to evict me?

 Yes.
-Your landlord can’t evict you without bringing you to court and providing a “judgement for possession.”
-If your landlord does evict you without a judgement for possession, he or she could be responsible for paying any property and/or money damages.
-If you are being evicted from your residence, begin by filling out this online Eviction Form.
+Your landlord can’t evict you without bringing you to court and providing a “judgment for possession.”
+If your landlord does evict you without a judgment for possession, he or she could be responsible for paying property and/or monetary damages.

 Do I need a lawyer if I am being evicted?

-You may be able to go through the eviction case alone, but it is highly recommended you have an experienced eviction attorney help you understand your options and how you should proceed.
-If you are interested in filing a counterclaim, recoupment, set off or wish to request a jury trial, you will want an attorney by your side to assist you in obtaining the best outcome.
-David E Simmons Attorney at Law offers free consultations where he will determine if you would indeed benefit from hiring a professional eviction attorney.
+You may be able to go through the eviction case alone, but it is highly recommended that you retain an experienced eviction attorney who can help you understand your options and how you should proceed.
+If you are interested in filing a counterclaim, recoupment, set-off, or wish to request a jury trial, you will want an attorney by your side to assist you in obtaining the best outcome possible.

 What is probate?

-Probate is the legal process that carries out the instructions set forth in a person’s will, and transfers assets to the heirs.
-Whether an estate must go through probate is determined by the type of estate plan that you have, and how you own title to your property.
+Probate is the legal process that carries out the instructions set forth in a person’s will and transfers assets to the heirs.
+Whether an estate must go through probate is determined by the type of estate plan that you have and how you own titles to your property.

 What are the benefits of a will?

-A will allows you to maintain control over who administers your estate, how you want your heirs to receive their inheritance and other expenses that you want your estate to cover.
-It also keeps your estate plan private and gives you the ability to build mental disability planning right into the plan.
+A will allows you to maintain control over who administers your estate, how you want your heirs to receive their inheritance, and other expenses that you want your estate to cover.
+It also keeps your estate plan private and gives you the ability to build mental disability planning into your plan.

-What are the differences between an LLC and a partnership?
+What are the differences between an LLC & a partnership?

 What are the different types of powers of attorney?